pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

 ### **Scene 1:**

 From the barracks, you see the way towards the place has been cleared.
 You continue your walk.
 You encounter a very busy place full of parchments and such.
 It seems that you’re in a courier service.

-The player is free to ask the NPCs.
+**The player is free to ask NPCs.**

 - **NPCs will answer the following:**